GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 10 yards

 **Effect**: You designate a point within range which attracts all loose and naturally moving fluids towards it.
 This includes running water, perspiration dropping from the body, or a spilled liquid.
 This can affect fluids out up to a number of yards equal to the spell's tier multiplied by the spellcheck's points of success.
 This occurs at a speed of 3 yards per phase.
-This can affect creatures compsed of fluids as well, such as a wellarch.
+This can affect creatures composed of fluids as well, such as a wellarch.

 Alternatively you may have fluids repulsed from the area.